 With this in mind, I set about putting together a Committee of some of the finest financial and legal minds in the country.
 My first pleasant surprise was that no one I asked said no, despite their undoubtedly hectic schedules, and the fact that many of them were already on other Committees.
-Since then, I have been treated to a truly awesome display of true public-private partnership as people from the public sector, government, regulators, the private sector, academia, politicians, unions, NGOS, and the press have given freely of their valuable time to make this report possible.
-All constituencies had input into this process, and will be able to contribute more during the next period of public comment.
+Since then, I have been treated to a truly awesome display of true public-private partnership as people from the public sector, government, regulators, the private sector, academia, politicians, unions, NGOs, and the press have given freely of their valuable time to make this report possible.
+All constituencies had input into this process.
+We have also benefited from a large number of comments since a preliminary draft of the report was placed in the public domain for commentary.

-I start my acknowledgments by thanking Mr. K V Kamath of ICICI Bank for kindly hosting many of the Committee's meetings, and creating a secretariat to take care of the logistical arrangements.
+I start my acknowledgements by thanking Mr. K.V.
+Kamath of ICICI Bank for kindly hosting many of the Committee's meetings, and creating a secretariat to take care of the logistical arrangements.
 It is clear that without the efficiency of the ICICI staff helping us, this report would certainly not have been completed on time.
 Dr. Nachiket Mor and Ms. Chanda Kochhar were free with their time, as well as their resources, including their very able assistants, Persis Bharucha and Nita Colaco.
 I particularly thank ICICI for making available the services of Dr. Sona Varma and Mr. Vinay D'Costa.
 Dr. Varma was a great help throughout, and directed the Committee's work on financial inclusion.
 Vinay embodies for me the spirit of young India.
 He has been tireless throughout this Committee's tenure, working at all hours of the day and night, going well beyond the call of any reasonable concept of duty, to make this report come together.
 Thank you Vinay!